backdrop-contrib/samlauth/README.md

 expects, you can go through the "SAML Message Construction" / "SAML Response Validation" sections first, to get details of the XML exactly right, but those details are very likely unneeded.
-When in doubt, this is the point at which you can provide information to the IdP:
+When in doubt, this is the point at which you can provide information to the (people administering the) IdP:

-- save the XML file from the metadata URL (/saml/metadata) and hand it to (the person administering) the IdP
+- go to admin/people/permissions#module-samlauth to enable permission to view the metadata, and pass on the metadata URL
-- or: go to admin/people/permissions#module-samlauth to enable permission to view the metadata, and give the URL to the IdP
+- or: save the XML file from the metadata URL (/saml/metadata) and pass it on
-- or: just give them the Entity ID and public certificate (the file sp.crt)
+- or: just give them the Entity ID, the public certificate (the file sp.crt) and the URLs displayed in the "Service Provider" section of the configuration screen.

 ### Identity Provider: